-The opportunities available to the student will vary according to the student's program (third year or fourth year BSW, Foundations MSW, Advanced MSW) and personal identified learning goals, specific placement and agency, within the 9 areas highlighted below.
+The opportunities available to the student will vary according to the student's program (third year BSW) and personal identified learning goals, specific placement and agency, within the 9 areas highlighted below.
 These areas match the competency requirements for social work programs and are found in the CASWE Council on Accreditation Standards.